By: Shane Lambert

 Location Where the Body Was Found

-Location of her body: About 10 miles southwest of Madera in a vineyard.
-Avenue 6 and Road 23, about 50 feet from the paved road.
+Location of her body: About 10 miles southwest of Madera in a vineyard, near Avenue 6 and Road 23, approximately 50 feet from the paved road.
 36.83692288193394, -120.12828210216904 are the approximate Google Maps coordinates.
-There are still a lot of vineyards in the area in modern times.
+Vineyards remain prevalent in the area today.

 Discovery of the Remains